Confide CEO Jon Brod on the White House, bad press, and what’s next for his secure messaging app

 JB: Our business is really good right now and it’s focused on the consumer; it’s a freemium model.
 In-app subscriptions is the greatest business model that I don’t think enough entrepreneurs fully understand or appreciate.
 So that’s where our focus is.
 We do have an enterprise solution.
 After the Sony hacks, we received a number of inbound inquiries from businesses; we built a solution for them.
 We have customers.
 But the freemium model is really our focus.

 TC: You’ve mentioned your screenshot protection a couple of times.
-But you’re facing a recently filed class action lawsuit that alleges it doesn’t work, and the former customer who is suing you is represented by a law firm known for its scorched-earth tactics.
-In fact, Y Combinator president Sam Altman has characterized its founder as a “leech tarted up as a freedom fighter.”
-What’s happening?
-And do you settle this thing?
+But you’re facing a recently filed class action lawsuit that alleges it doesn’t work as advertised, and the former customer who is suing you is represented by a law firm known for its scorched-earth tactics.
+In fact, Y Combinator President Sam Altman has characterized the firm’s founder as a “leech tarted up as a freedom fighter.”

 JB: I can’t comment on the lawsuit other than to say it’s completely unfounded and meritless.
 It’s equivalent to a shakedown.
 This is what this [law firm] does; it goes after high-flying and other tech companies.
-This will get thrown out of quickly rather quickly, and I look forward to that day.
+This will get thrown out of court rather quickly, and I look forward to that day.

 TC: What’s on the roadmap?
-You sent me a text earlier today with an emoji, which is the first time I’d seen that.
+You sent me a text earlier today with an emoji, which is the first time I’ve seen that on Confide.

 JB: We do have stickers as part of Confide plus, which also includes unlimited attachments and photos and all of that.
 We’re about to launch an iPad app, which is going to be great; it’s one of the top things our customers are asking us for.